Five ways your savings can have a lasting impact

 If you have children, showing them the importance of donating to charity can set a positive example for the future too.
 You could involve them by asking them to nominate a different charity every year.

 At Coventry Building Society, we share this commitment to positive change.
-You can rest assured that your savings are invested in a responsible and community-focused organisation that cares about making a difference.
+With us, you can rest easy, knowing your savings are in safe hands with a community-focused organisation that cares about making a difference.

 Find out more about our range of savings options and how you can start to build your own savings account to make a positive difference here.